F5Networks/f5-openstack-hot/experimental/templates/cluster/2nic/README.md

   - The cluster Self-IP must reside on the same subnet as the VLAN configured for the data/public NIC.
   - An additional Network Interface static IP address must be provided.
 If DHCP is desired, the template can be modified to remove the fixed_ips property for the port.
   - If you do not specify a URL override (the parameter name is f5_cloudlibs_url_override), the default location is github and the subnet for the management network requires a route and access to Internet for the initial configuration to download the BIG-IP cloud library.
+  - If you specify a value for f5_cloudlibs_url_override or f5_cloudlibs_tag, ensure that corresponding hashes are valid by either updating scripts/verifyHash or by providing a f5_cloudlibs_verify_hash_url_override value.

 ## Security
 This Heat Orchestration Template downloads helper code to configure the BIG-IP system.
 If you want to verify the integrity of the template, you can open and modify definition of verifyHash file in /scripts/verifyHash.